-The PGA TOUR and its tournaments generated more than $166 million to charitable causes in 2016.
-This total includes donations made by tournaments on the PGA TOUR, PGA TOUR Champions, Web.com Tour, Mackenzie Tour-PGA TOUR Canada, PGA TOUR China and PGA TOUR Latinoamérica.
+The PGA TOUR and its tournaments donated more than $166 million to charitable causes in 2016 alone.
+This record-breaking total includes donations made by tournaments on the PGA TOUR, PGA TOUR Champions, Web.com Tour, Mackenzie Tour-PGA TOUR Canada, PGA TOUR-China and PGA TOUR Latinoamérica.

-With the announcement, the all-time total donated to charity is $2.46 billion since the first charitable contribution of $10,000 was made by the 1938 Palm Beach Invitational.
+The announcement brought the all-time total generated for charity by the PGA TOUR to $2.46 billion since the first-ever charitable contribution of $10,000 was made by the 1938 Palm Beach Invitational.
 Of that total, more than $1.4 billion has come since the TOUR surpassed the $1-billion plateau in 2005.
-The $2-billion mark was passed in January of 2014.
+The $2-billion mark was passed in January 2014.

-Entering its seventh year, Together, anything’s possible is the platform to share the PGA TOUR’s charity story and offers a greater focus on the charitable activities of TOUR stakeholders.
+Entering its eighth year, Together, Anything’s Possible is the platform to share the PGA TOUR’s charity story and offers a greater focus on the charitable activities of TOUR stakeholders.

-The Together, anything’s possible website (PGATOUR.com/together) has been an effective tool in telling the positive stories of tournaments, players, sponsors, charities volunteers and fans and has been a centerpiece in communicating the TOUR’s charity message.
-Since its launch in 2010, the site has received more than 4.7 million page views.
+The Together, Anything’s Possible website (PGATOUR.com/together) has been an effective tool in telling the positive stories of tournaments, players, sponsors, charities volunteers, recipients of the raised dollars and has been a centerpiece in communicating the TOUR’s charity message.
+Since its launch in 2010, the site has received more than 5.4 million views.

-Under the Together, anything’s possible platform, the TOUR has committed resources to further promote each player’s charitable activities, whether through television, advertising, or digital support that will enable fans to get involved in their favorite players’ charities.
+From their own foundations to partnerships with national and international charitable organizations, PGA TOUR, PGA TOUR Champions and Web.com Tour players support a range of charities and causes.
+The TOUR has committed resources to further promote each player’s charitable activities, whether through television, advertising and/or digital support that enable fans to get involved in their favorite players’ charities.
 The TOUR offers assistance to both players, who are currently engaged in charitable activities, as well as those interested in getting started.